Edward Lipiński (economist): Life, career and social activism

 Lipiński was born at Nowe Miasto, Congress Poland in the Russian Empire.
 He was briefly jailed in 1906 for protesting Tsarist rule in Poland.
-Educated in Leipzig from 1909–12, he obtained a doctorate in economics from the University of Zurich prior to World War I. After World War I, in early independent Poland, he participated in the Polish–Soviet War.
+Educated in Leipzig from 1909 to 1912, he obtained a doctorate in economics from the University of Zurich prior to World War I. After World War I, in early independent Poland, he participated in the Polish–Soviet War.

 He organized and directed the Institute of Prices and Business Cycles in 1928.
 From 1929, he was professor in the Warsaw School of Economics.
 He founded the Central Statistical Office and the Polish Economic Association.
 He also served as president of the Economic Association (1945–65), was editor of the periodical Ekonomista ('The Economist'), and a member of the Polish Academy of Sciences.
 Being Poland's foremost economist, Lipiński was also a notable author whose works are widely read in his native Poland, though many have not yet been translated into English.
 In 1938, he actively opposed the antisemitic campaign carried out at institutions of higher learning by Polish nationalistic factions and supported by the Camp of National Unity party, which forced him to resign from his position at the School of Economics.
 During the occupation of Poland in World War II, Professor Lipiński held underground classes.

 After the war, he was briefly the chair of economics at the University of Warsaw and became one of the economic advisors to the Polish government.

 Lipiński was a member of the Polish Socialist Party (PPS-Lewica) since 1906.
 In 1948, when the PPS was merged with the communist Polish Workers' Party, he became a member of the new communist Polish United Workers' Party (PZPR).

 Throughout his postwar career, he frequently clashed with communist government economists regarding their inflexibility in applying Karl Marx's economic principles.
 An outspoken critic of Stalinism, Lipinski warned that "over-organization" of economic policy and rigid adherence to the party line, even in the face of rapidly changing conditions that required immediate action beyond the scope of the routine, would stifle growth.
 Because of his criticism, when the hard line Stalinist faction of Bolesław Bierut gained power in 1949, Lipiński was forced to resign as chair of economics at the university and banned from delivering some of his lectures.

 After the Polish October of 1956, Lipiński briefly returned as an economic advisor, but when the new government lost its zeal to reform, he became sidelined again.
 His candidature was one of many that were put forward by the people, but discarded by the government screening commission in the Polish legislative election in 1957.